emprax/Xtender/README.md

 - **Interface segregation principle**: The interface of the segments does only contain what is necessary.
 More behaviors are separated into multiple different abstractions when needed.
 - **Dependency inversion principle**: The library components are all depending on abstractions instead of concrete implementations.

-### V1
+### Chain-based

-The first version that was considered when implementing the Xtender library was the use of the Decorator Pattern.
-Better suited is the Chain-of-responsibility Pattern, because the Decorator is more in line with a pipeline, where every segment is executed until the leading object is reached, as where the Chain-of-responsibility Pattern determines whether a segment, as handler, is suited to do the job.
+The first version that was considered when implementing the Xtender library has been the use of the Decorator Pattern/Chain-of-responsibility Pattern, because of its pipeline and handler-segments approach.
+It provides a natural way of extension by linking the segments and check the input.

 ![Xtender-V1](docs/Xtender-V1.png)

-All together a client is used that holds a reference to the root-segment in the chain.
+It comes down to an approach where a client is used that holds a reference to the root-segment in the chain.
 It executes the operation process by simply calling the entry-point on the root-segment and then traverses through the chain until it finds the suitable segment.
-This detection is achieved by doing a type check and casts the object to the specific concrete implementation it is specified to be.
-For a simple chain this is no problem of course, but when adding more segments to the chain, it could grow quite fast.
-The complexity of this solution is of O(n).
+This detection is achieved by doing a type check, and when matching, casting the object to the specific concrete implementation it is specified to be.
+For a short chain there is no major problem in this approach, although, when adding more segments to the chain, it takes longer on average to find the matching segment.
+The complexity of this solution is therefore of O(n).
+It has the tendency to move away from a constant effeciency.

-### V2
+### Hash-map based

 A second version has been established to solve the aforementioned disadvantage in efficiency.
 The main difference with this version and the previous one is that the handlers/segments are stored in a dictionary instead of chaining them together.

 ![Xtender-V2](docs/Xtender-V2.png)

 The dictionary (as map-like structure implemented with a hash-map) is a well-known collective data-structure that can save a value on a location that is linked to a key.
-The key can be of any data-type and calculates a hash-value for that key, which indicates its index in memory.
+The key can be of any data-type and the dictionary calculates a hash-value for that key, which indicates its index in memory.
 The search functionality of the dictionary is known to be of complexity O(1).
-Implementing a dictionary as a registry for storing the different segments greatly increases search-efficiency by reducing the complexity introduced with the V1 version.
+Implementing a dictionary as a registry for storing the different segments greatly increases search-efficiency by reducing the complexity introduced by the chain-based version.